aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Permission-Management.md

 authorized for this permission even his/her roles are **granted** for the permission.
 We can use the same principle for granting permissions.
-When we **grant** a permission specifically for a user, this user **is granted** the permission even if the roles of the user are not granted for the permission.
-We can use the **ResetAllPermissionsAsync** method for a user to delete all user-specific permission settings for them.
+When we **grant** a permission specifically for a user, this user **is granted** the permission even if the roles of the user are not granted the permission.
+We can use the **ResetAllPermissionsAsync** method to delete all user-specific permission settings for a user.